- Approval of annual town budgets and tax levies

 Julie, and her husband Jay, enjoy bicycling, hiking, geocaching and love both domestic and international travel.
 But they continue to call Naperville home, and enjoy all the opportunities the township has to offer.

-John is currently the President of the Brookdale Homeowners Association, a position he has held since 2018, and has also served on the Congregational Council of St. Timothy Lutheran Church in Naperville for 9 years, the last 3 years as President.
-He is currently the Athletic Director at St. Timothy organizing the weekly open gym volleyball program.
-He currently serves on the Mutual Ministry Committee, is active as a Worship Assistant and lay reader, and is also the bass player (and occasional bass singer) in two music ensembles at the church.
-John’s wife (Janet) and daughter (Jensine) are active volunteers and volunteer leaders at Loaves and Fishes Food Pantry, Hesed House, and Feed My Starving Children.
+John stepped down in July 2025 as President of the Brookdale Homeowners Association from 2009, a position he had held since 2009, and has also served on the Congregational Council of St. Timothy Lutheran Church in Naperville for 9 years, the last 3 years as President.
+He is currently the Athletic Director at St. Timothy, organizing the weekly open gym volleyball program, is active as a Worship Assistant and lay reader, and is also the bass player (and occasional bass singer) in two music ensembles at the church.
+John's wife (Janet) and daughter (Jensine) are active volunteers as a family at Loaves and Fishes Food Pantry, Hesed House, and Feed My Starving Children.

-In his spare time, John enjoys bicycle riding on the many trails in the area (and beyond), beer hunting, and traveling.
+In his spare time, John enjoys bicycle riding on the many trails in the area (and beyond); rooting for his hometown New York Mets (he was born about 5 miles from where Citi Field now stands) and New York Jets, the Chicago White Sox, and the Chicago Blackhawks; beer hunting expeditions; and traveling.

 Amount of people within Naperville Township of DuPage County